ResPos27/graphics-card-scraper/README.md

 # Async Currys web scraper
-This program is designed to work on the Currys UK website to automatically visit each search result and output whether the product in question is in stock.
+This program is designed to work on the Currys UK website to automatically visit each search item provided in a URL and output whether the product in question is in stock.
 If the product is in stock, the manufacturer, price and URL to that product will be printed out.
 This program uses asynchronous operation to speed up getting results.

 ## Getting Started
 Install the dependencies, which can be found in [requirements.txt](../main/requirements.txt).

-Place the search URL of the item to be scraped, into the _siteItem_ variable, as a string.

 ### Prerequisites
 ```pip install -r requirements.txt```